 For more information and guidance, read the Guidance on the Rehabilitation of Offenders Act

 At all times during the application process, you need to make sure that you tell us about any changes to your circumstances when it comes to offences.
 This includes waiting for a court appearance for a criminal offence, for any reason (including jury service) other than as a witness, until the outcome of the hearing is known.
 This may cause a delay to your application.

 Will my tattoos / piercings stop me joining?

 If your tattoo is offensive, obscene or racist it will prevent you from joining the Army.
 Small tattoos that aren't offensive in any way are not normally a problem, depending where they are on your body and how visible they are.
-Tattoos on your head, neck and hands may be a problem, depending on their size and nature.
+Tattoos on your head and face are not acceptable.
 If you have a tattoo, the best thing is to go to your nearest Army Careers Centre and ask them to check if it's okay.

-Some body piercings will be stop you joining, or re-joining.
-If you have piercings that change the way you look, eg flesh tunnels, or those which might affect the way in which your body works, eg some genital piercings.
+Some body piercings will stop you joining, or re-joining the Army.
+If you have piercings that change the way you look, eg flesh tunnels that are larger than 4mm, or those which might affect the way in which your body works, eg some genital piercings.